 - Consult your doctor or lactation consultant early on if you’re having feeding issues.

-“With mastitis, every patient is different so regularly observe your breasts and never be afraid to reach out to your lactation consultant or doctor sooner rather than later to avoid becoming ill or having to be readmitted,” Radom said.
+“With mastitis, every patient is different so regularly observe your breasts and never be afraid to contact your health care provider or lactation consultant sooner rather than later to avoid becoming ill or having to be readmitted,” Radom said.

-Getting mastitis when you’re a new mama can seem like a cruel joke, but don’t take it personally.
+Having mastitis diagnosed when you’re a new mama can seem like a cruel joke, but don’t take it personally.
 By knowing the signs and getting treated early, you’ll be back to your normal (although exhausted) self in no time.

 To speak with a Banner Health lactation consultant or specialist, visit bannerhealth.com.